tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/multi-interface-40.rst

 - ``mgmt, control=data`` -- Exclusive management access, with control and data sharing a single network.

-In Contrail, the following server interface combinations are not allowed:
+In Tungsten Fabric, the following server interface combinations are not allowed:

 - ``mgmt=control, data`` --Dual interfaces in Layer 3 mode, management and control shared on a single network